ktafakkori/feloopy/README.md

    `plus_xpress` variant:

    This variant includes the Xpress solver.
 It requires a valid Xpress license.
+Refer to the [Xpress website](https://www.fico.com/en/products/fico-xpress-optimization) for more information.

    ```terminal
    pip install -U feloopy[plus_xpress]